lamelyan/blog/README.md

 - *State* data that changes over time

-- *Side effect* a change that is maade to some state
+- *Side effect* a change that is made to some state

-Stateless vs Statefull classes
+Stateless vs Stateful classes

-Methods of a stateful class can leave a side-effect by changing object's state.
-This is a *mutable operation* and it makes your code *dishounest*.
+Methods of a stateful class can leave a side-effect by changing the object's state.
+This is a *mutable operation* and it makes your code *dishonest*.

-Stateless class is immutable.
-It's methods do not leave side-effects on global state.
+The stateless class is immutable.
+Its methods do not leave side-effects on the global state.

 ### Temporal Coupling

-When the order of function calls matters it is considered a temporarl coupling.
-Usually, this happens because functions update object's state via object properties.
+When the order of function calls matters it is considered a temporal coupling.
+Usually, this happens because functions update the object's state via object properties.
 For example:

 ```
-// Examplel of temporal coupling.
+// Example of temporal coupling.
 // Changing the order of these calls will cause an error.
 CreateAddrss(address);
 CreateCustomer(name);